vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 245n, 246, 248, 251-254, 361 Satyavrata, 419n Satyāyani 383n Sauca, see under 'purity', 'suddhi';

-consists in avoiding abhakşya (what ought not to be eaten), by associa tion with those only who are uncondemned, and firmly abiding by one's prescribed duties 310; four kinds of, acc. to a smrti viz. mone tary, mental, bodily and of speech 310; is one of the five niyamas of Yoga 311; means removal by means of clay, water, cowdung and the like of the besmearing, the oili ness and odour of a thing that causes impurity 314; mental attitude is the highest thing in, acc. to Padmapurāna 310; of two kinds; babya (of the body ) and abhyan tara, the latter being superior to the former 310; Vanaparva speaks of three kinds of, viz. in speech, actions and that brought
+consists in avoiding abhakṣya (what ought not to be eaten), by associa tion with those only who are uncondemned, and firmly abiding by one's prescribed duties 310; four kinds of, acc. to a smrti viz. mone tary, mental, bodily and of speech 310; is one of the five niyamas of Yoga 311; means removal by means of clay, water, cowdung and the like of the besmearing, the oili ness and odour of a thing that causes impurity 314; mental attitude is the highest thing in, acc. to Padmapurāna 310; of two kinds; babya (of the body ) and abhyan tara, the latter being superior to the former 310; Vanaparva speaks of three kinds of, viz. in speech, actions and that brought

 about by water 310 Saumyakrcchra 152 Saunaka, 243, 540n, 544; condemned